apostrophecms/docs/docs/cookbook/using-docker.md

 [MongoDB Atlas](https://www.mongodb.com/atlas/database) is a robust, multi-cloud database service.
 There are a number of advantages, but one is that using a cloud database means that our project can run on multiple servers but still all access the same database.
 If we run our project in a docker container without an accompanying database container, we don't have to use Docker Compose.
 However, since we have already built these assets, we can continue with these files.
 Two files must be altered - `docker-compose.yaml` and `.env`.

 ### Changing the `docker-compose.yaml` file
 Since we no longer have to use the database container, we can simply delete that whole section from the `services:`.
+Likewise, we can also remove the `depends_on:` section since we no longer have that container.

 ### Changing the `.env` file
 First, start by getting an account and setting up a project and cluster according to the [instructions](https://www.mongodb.com/docs/atlas/?_ga=2.115258319.959071482.1662986164-305956368.1655805952&_gac=1.50376795.1662898658.Cj0KCQjwjvaYBhDlARIsAO8PkE2KG3UP3yszcTYrzDpB8BRxDZ7vM2vLMafvX59emZZKkDExo_ZPZRIaAneGEALw_wcB) at the Atlas site.
 Once you do this, you can get the connect string for your database.
 The `APOS_MONGODB_URI` was already being set within the `.env` file.
 You simply need to substitute your connect string for the value.